 Skin lightening can also be achieved via chemical peels, which safely and effectively lightens skin even in patients with the darkest pigmentation.
 One option that she often uses with chemical peels is Cosmelan, a skin bleaching peel that works on all skin types.

-Discover how Dr. Green can effectively treat your skin.
+In all cases, if you are interested in skin lightening procedures, you should contact a board certified dermatologist such as Dr. Green.
 To book an appointment, contact us online today or call Dr. Michele Green’s NYC based office at 212-535-3088